Jimmy Turner | MD of The Physician Philosopher and Life Coach Doctor

 In terms of medicine, I would tell myself to take better care of myself.
 Draw lines and boundaries.
 Look out for those around you.
 Ask how others are doing.
 Make eye contact.
 Ask them again, “No, really.
 How are you doing?”
 I would (and still do) encourage myself to recognize that it is possible to be a good husband, dad, and doctor.

-As for The Physician Philosopher and everything it has spawned, I would have told myself that showing up, providing value, and being consistent is far and away the most important aspect of content creation and growing an audience.
+As for The Physician Philosopher and everything it has spawned, I would have told myself that showing up, providing value, and being consistent is far and away from the most important aspect of content creation and growing an audience.

 If you do that, the rest will follow.